 Lower mortgage rates are bringing buyers back to the market which is expected to cause home prices to increase.

-- FORECAST: The California Association of Realtors predicts a 4.6% increase in 2025, while Conejo Valley may see even higher growth.
+- FORECAST: The California Association of Realtors forecasts home prices to increase 3.6% increase in 2026 to $905k, while Conejo Valley may see even higher growth.

 MY ADVICE